Kol Yisrael: History

 Between 1958 and 1965, the "Kol Yisrael" international services expanded rapidly, inaugurating new shortwave services in Afrikaans, English, French, Hungarian, Italian, Persian, Romanian, and Yiddish.
 Between 1960 and 1963, the service also broadcast daily programs in English, French and Swahili for African audiences and began distributing tapes for rebroadcasting across the continent.
 This appeal to international audiences was closely tied to Israel's Periphery doctrine, which sought to align Israel with states on the fringes of the Middle East to avoid 'encirclement' by the Arab states and counteract international support for Palestinian nationalism.
 Programs on the international services ranged from news and commentary programs to competitions, documentaries and readings from the Bible and Quran.
 However, the technical quality of the international services was often poor beyond Israel's immediate neighbors in the Middle East.

 In 1965, the Israel Broadcasting Authority, an independent public entity, was created and took over responsibility for Kol Yisrael from the Prime Minister's Office.
 In 1973, the IBA adopted the name Shidurei Yisrael ("Israel Broadcasting") for the service's domestic radio and television services.
 The name Kol Yisrael was revived for the domestic and international radio service in 1979.

-Kol Yisraels shortwave services have gradually been discontinued over time.
-The last remaining shortwave service, the Persian programme for Iran, ceased transmissions on June 30, 2013.
-However, Israel continues to broadcast international services in fourteen languages under the label of Israel Radio International.
+Kol Yisraels shortwave services were gradually discontinued over time.
+The last remaining shortwave service, the Persian programme for Iran, ceased transmissions on 30 June 2013.
+However, Israel continued to broadcast international services in fourteen languages under the label of Israel Radio International until 2017 when it was replacsd by Kan Reka; the current service does not broadcast on shortwave.